vmware-tanzu/velero/design/Implemented/node-agent-concurrency.md

 ## Solution

-We introduce a configMap named ```node-agent-config``` for users to specify the node-agent related configurations.
+We introduce a ConfigMap specified by `velero node-agent` CLI's parameter `--node-agent-configmap` for users to specify the node-agent related configurations.
 This configMap is not created by Velero, users should create it manually on demand.
 The configMap should be in the same namespace where Velero is installed.
 If multiple Velero instances are installed in different namespaces, there should be one configMap in each namespace which applies to node-agent in that namespace only.
 Node-agent server checks these configurations at startup time and use it to initiate the related VGDP modules.
 Therefore, users could edit this configMap any time, but in order to make the changes effective, node-agent server needs to be restarted.
-The ```node-agent-config``` configMap may be used for other purpose of configuring node-agent in future, at present, there is only one kind of configuration as the data in the configMap, the name is ```loadConcurrency```.
+The ConfigMap may be used for other purpose of configuring node-agent in future, at present, there is only one kind of configuration as the data in the configMap, the name is ```loadConcurrency```.

-The data structure for ```node-agent-config``` is as below:
+The data structure is as below:
 ```go
 type Configs struct {
 	// LoadConcurrency is the config for load concurrency per node.